 If you find yourself struggling with certain issues in your marriage but aren’t sure how to overcome them, a mentoring relationship can be very helpful.
 This is not for couples whose marriage is in a state of crisis, but for those who need practical and biblical help to make their marriage all that God intends for it to be.

-- Complete the Mentee Request Form on this website.
+- Complete a Mentee Request Form.

 How Do We Become a Mentor Couple?